Lily Blocker, PhD

 Dr. Lily Blocker is a tenured Associate Professor of Management at Stony Brook University and the director of the Leadership & Creativity Research Lab.
 She also serves as the Co-Director of the MBA Program in the College of Business.

 Her research in leadership, innovation, and conflict applies science-based approaches to practical organizational problems.
 Her work focuses on 1) the process by which leaders overcome failures and 2) the dynamics of innovative teams.
 Her primary research examines the consequences of leader mistakes and mistake recovery on leader-follower relationships.
-Her innovation research includes constructs such as team member influence, team climate, and malevolence.
-Dr. Blocker’s research has been published in Organizational Behavior and Human Decision Processes, the Journal of Organizational Behavior, The Leadership Quarterly, Advances in Developing Human Resources, Human Resource Management Review, and The Journal of Creative Behavior.
-Her work has also been featured in Fortune, Fast Company, Business Insider, Inc, and Pacific Standard Magazine.
+Her innovation research focuses on team member influence and climate.
+Dr. Blocker’s research has been published in a variety of top peer reviewed research journals, including Organizational Behavior and Human Decision Processes, the Journal of Organizational Behavior, The Leadership Quarterly, Advances in Developing Human Resources, Human Resource Management Review, and The Journal of Creative Behavior.
+Her research has also been featured in The Wall Street Journal, Fortune, Fast Company, Business Insider, Inc, and Pacific Standard Magazine.

 Dr. Blocker is an award-winning teacher in the Stony Brook University MBA program and teaches the core course Leadership, Teams, and Communications.
 She has taught hundreds of professionals in corporate, non-profit, and university environments.
 She has also taught internationally in Seoul, South Korea to managers and executives.

 In addition to her academic work, Dr. Blocker leads workshops, consulting engagements, and has leadership positions on non-profit boards.
 Her consulting clients include the North Atlantic Treaty Organization (NATO), Del Monte Foods, Brookhaven National Labs, PNC Bank, Gold Coast Bank, Stony Brook Medicine.
-Dr. Blocker is on the Executive Committee of the Board of Directors for Planned Parenthood Hudson Peconic, part of Planned Parenthood Federation of America.
-Dr. Blocker also serves on the Board of Directors of METRO, the New York Metropolitan Association of Applied Psychology.
+Dr. Blocker was previously Vice Chair of the Board of Directors for Planned Parenthood Hudson Peconic, part of Planned Parenthood Federation of America.
+Dr. Blocker was also elected President of METRO, the New York Metropolitan Association of Applied Psychology.

 Prior to joining Stony Brook, Dr. Blocker was a Post Doctoral Research Fellow at the International Center for the Study of Terrorism.
-In this role, she was researching the process of terrorist deradicalization for a grant from the Office of Naval Research and working with domestic and international government defense agencies.
-Dr. Blocker received her Ph.D. in Industrial-Organizational Psychology from Penn State University and a B.A. in Psychology from California State University, Fresno.
+In this role, she was leading a research team examining the process of terrorist deradicalization for a grant from the Office of Naval Research and working with domestic and international government defense agencies.
+Dr. Blocker received her Ph.D. and M.S. in Industrial-Organizational Psychology from Penn State University and a B.A. in Psychology from California State University, Fresno.

 TEACHING